Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 “Something that surprised me was the energy of the kids and how happy everyone was,” said Lance Cpl.
 Blake Pruitt, a mortarman with 3rd Battalion, 2nd Marines, 3rd Marine Division.
 “It made me feel good watching people come together and seeing the smiles on the kids’ faces.”

 After cleaning up, the children and Marines planted mangrove trees.
-Staff members explained how to prep the dirt for trees to grow and showed them an example.
+Staff members of the facility explained how to prep the dirt for trees to grow and showed them a demo.
 Marines began digging holes and the children filled them with young mangrove trees.

 “It’s important to help people out and bond with the community, and try to understand what people do and come together,” said Pruitt.
 “You come out here one time and you meet friends and you meet people and just have a good time.”